 One trend that has gained ground in recent times is dried fruit, which adds flavor and color to cocktails.
 The drying of fruits and vegetables is a very old technique used to preserve food by removing its water content.
 This makes dried fruit have a much longer shelf life than fresh fruit and also prevents the waste of fresh ingredients that spoil quickly, such as citrus.

-In addition to dried fruit, Té Tónic offers the possibility of adding flowers to your cocktails such as:
+In addition to dried fruit, Té Tónic offers the possibility of adding flowers to your cocktails.
+Here are some cocktail garnish ideas to give your drinks a boost

 Any cocktail will look elegant and sophisticated if you add one of these elements to its creation, don't you think?